tech5usa/jumpstart_sample_android/README.md

 #WALKTHROUGH OF SAMPLE CODE USAGE:
 1)  In `MainActivity.kt` - Ensure the `PLEASE_LOOK_FOR_CREDENTIALS_AND_CONFIGURATION` values have all been replaced by actual configuration values.
+(Lines 26-32)

 2)  Compile and run the `app` module on an Android device, have the `logcat` log output up.

 3)  The configuration values you entered should be displayed at the top of the screen on your Android device.
 If needed, you may edit them here.
 Your changes will not persist.

 4)  Tap the `INITIALIZE GMI SDK` button, wait for the dialog to confirm success.
+This button event is handled in `MainActivity.kt` line 59.

 5)  The User ID or email address you entered should be displayed in the `Email / UserID` field.
 If needed, you may edit it here.
 Your changes will not persist.

 6)  Tap the `CHECK AND SET EMAIL / USERID` button to check with the server if this user is valid, and if so set the SDK's current user for future operations.
 Wait for the dialog to confirm success.
+This button event is handled in `MainActivity.kt` line 96.

 7)  Tap the `REGISTER DEVICE TO USER` button to associate the current device with the current user ID on the GMI server.
 Wait for the dialog to confirm success and read it carefully.
+This button event is handled in `MainActivity.kt` line 135.

 8)  Perform your 2nd factor authentication, which may be either Email or Tenant.
 If Email, click the link in the email you received.
 If Tenant, you can copy the `Device ID` value from your Android `logcat` log output - search for the `REGISTER` tag to find it.